BBBs and the L-type CCBs that cross them

 Mouse PD models have already demonstrated that cell "rejuvenation" protects neurons in studies at Northwestern University.
 Most human cells use either potassium or sodium channels when they are young but as the body ages, the dopamine cells switch to calcium channels.
 By blocking the calcium channel may give the cell a chance to rest and recover which is healthier than cell death and essential for PD.
 In 2007 Steve read at least two abstracts by Dr DJ Surmeier etal about this very subject.

-In the first abstract it was the statement: "Our studies suggest that the unusual reliance of these neurons on L-type Ca(v)1.3 Ca2+ channels to drive their maintained, rhythmic pacemaking renders them vulnerable to stressors thought to contribute to disease progression."
+"Our studies suggest that the unusual reliance of these neurons on L-type Ca(v)1.3 Ca2+ channels to drive their maintained, rhythmic pacemaking renders them vulnerable to stressors thought to contribute to disease progression."

 "The Ca(2+) channels underlying autonomous activity in dopaminergic neurons are closely related to the L-type channels found in the heart and smooth muscle.
 Systemic administration of isradipine, a dihydropyridine blocker of L-type channels, forces dopaminergic neurons in rodents to revert to a juvenile, Ca(2+)-independent mechanism to generate autonomous activity.
 More importantly, reversion confers protection against toxins that produce experimental parkinsonism, pointing to a potential neuroprotective strategy for Parkinson's disease with a drug class that has been used safely in human beings for decades."